 If you ask a local what to do in Marrakech, chances are they will tell you to start off at the main square, Jemaa el-Fnaa.
 It’s a giant square filled with food stalls and it is a UNESCO World Heritage Site.
 Grab a spot at one of the rooftop bars to watch the sun go down.
 There is a minimum cover charge for rooftops around the square but it is minimal and definitely worth it.

 For the cost of a beer, you can enjoy the view and watch the chaos from a quiet spot above.
 Afterward, you must stroll through the stalls for dinner and tea.
-It is a delight for the senses and the Moroccan food is to die for.
+There are street entertainers from snake charmers to musicians dancing in the square.
+It is chaotic and full of aromas that ignite the senses.
+It is a delight to visit and the Moroccan food is to die for.

 - Go to the rooftop to watch the sunset.